How the blue card system keeps your children safe

 3. Alternatively, you can contact the relevant governing body and make a complaint.

-Importantly, if you have concerns that an organisation does not have a child-safe culture, you can contact our compliance team.
+Importantly, if you have concerns that an organisation does not have a child-safe culture, you can contact us.

 Reporting to the governing/peak body